venkatesh661/JavaScript--Todolist/README.md

-# JavaScript--Todolist
+# JavaScript-TodoList
+Todo-List
 # Todo List Project

 ## Description

-Todo List is my project  done by `Javascript` and `HTML`,  where users can add„ÄÅdelete and update tasks in this project.
+Todo List is my project  done by `Javascript` and `HTML`,  where users can add„ÄÅdelete and update complete and Mark them as Important  tasks in this project.